 I lent Bill my coveted VHS tape of the 1933 W.C.
 Fields vehicle International House, and later it was reported to me by our mutual friend, the writer-cartoonist-historian Frank M. Young that Bill was obsessed with watching the Baby Rose Marie number over and over.
 During the summer breaks, Bill would go back to his parents’ home, in Miami.
 One summer, he sent me a care package, with an encouraging letter and, from his own boyhood collection, a copy of the original 1950s Classics Illustrated comic book adaptation of Jack London’s The Sea Wolf, which I still have.

 One day, early in our friendship, Bill McAndrew took me to his office, located deep in a warren of narrow hallways and irregularly-shaped cubbies in the upper floors of the musty old gothic revival building that housed the university’s English department.
 He pulled from his desk drawer a notebook of his own cartoons and, as he handed them to me, an 88-key grin spread across his face: full teeth, eyes crinkled and gleaming – a slightly mad look that seemed to indicate to me the sudden intensity of his glee.
 The cartoons, drawn on typing paper, were caricatures of his stuffy, ridiculous colleagues in the English Department, some of whom taught classes I had attended.
-I remember Bill nailed my boring, egoistic Shakespeare professor who was found of spending entire classes reading to us from his own published essays by portraying him as a sadly unfunny court jester.
+I remember Bill nailed my boring, egoistic Shakespeare professor who was fond of reading aloud to the class his published essays.
+Bill drew him as a sadly unfunny court jester.
 For Bill, there was a conspiratorial joy in showing me these caricatures.
 It was a risky thing for him.
 If the cartoons had gotten out, they would have created problems for him, perhaps even gotten him fired.

 Later, Bill showed me thick sheaves of comics he had created in high school – long stories that were filled with caricature and satire of his teachers and students.
 They were drawn on lined notebook paper with pencil, and although they weren’t drawn particularly well, the spirit and wit of them was sterling, and something I cherish to this day.
 Bill told me the cartoons were very popular among his close chums, and that they had almost gotten him expelled.
 He told me this proudly, a badge of honor.